TW Banner 2

 Other Recreation

 Beach.
 Pinney's Beach stretches for four miles along this western coast of Nevis.
-The section that borders the Four Seasons was substantially renourished—reconfigured, actually—in the aftermath of Hurricane Omar in 2008.
-The resort created a berm seeded with low grasses and plants to protect the resort from the sea.
-Four beach houses, each with a flatscreen TV, iPod dock, room service, and lounge chairs, stand atop the berm and can be rented for the day.
-Behind them and to the east is an infinity pool and wading pool for families, the open-air Garden Cabana Grill and bar, and the watersports center, which has Hobie cats, kayaks, Four Seasons Resort Nevis, Nevis, West Indiesseaboards, paddleboats, snorkel gear, standup paddleboards and more—non-motorized equipment is complimentary.
-There is another, quieter pool for adult only at the extreme southern end of the property.
+The section that borders the Four Seasons has a berm seeded with low grasses and plants to protect the resort from the sea.
+Four supremely comfortable beach houses, each with a flat-screen TV, room service, and lounge chairs, stand atop the berm and can be rented for the day.
+Behind them and to the east is an infinity pool and wading pool for families, the open-air Caribbean-American On The Dune, and the watersports center, which has Hobie cats, kayaks, seaboards, paddleboats, snorkel gear, stand-up paddleboards and more—non-motorized equipment is complimentary.
+There is another, quieter pool for adults only at the southern end of the property.

 And ...
 The resort also offers scuba diving lessons and boat dives, catamaran snorkel tours, deep-sea fishing excursions, guided kayak tours, and a Laser sailing school.